-2.4.1 The outcome of the investigation: no case to answer
+B.4.1 The outcome of the investigation: no case to answer

 If it is considered that there is no case to answer, the matter will be closed.
 The Investigating Officer may decide that the student should be provided with advice about his/her future conduct.
-If this is the case, the Investigating Officer will meet the student and provide him/her with a written note which will be forwarded to Academic Administration for retention on the student's file.
-A record will be kept for a period specified in our Records Management Policy2 for any investigations regardless of the outcome of investigation.
+If this is the case, the Investigating Officer will meet the student and provide him/her with a written counselling note which will be forwarded to Registry for retention on the student's file.
+A record will be kept for a period specified in our Records Management Policy for any investigations regardless of the outcome of investigation.

-2 See https://www.bil.ac.uk/qem/section-3/
+&lt;sup>2 See www.bil.ac.uk/qem/policies/

-2.4.2 The outcome of the investigation: case to answer
+B.4.2 The outcome of the investigation: case to answer